defenseunicorns/uds-core/packages/checkpoint-dev/README.md

 This is a special Zarf package that takes a running K3d cluster (named `uds`) and wraps its committed container and volumes into a zarf package.

+> [!CAUTION]
+> This package does not currently work on macOS due to some limitations with filesystem permissions.

 ## Creating this package

 In order to create this package you must follow the following: